State Space Closure: Revisiting Endless Online Level Generation via Reinforcement Learning: State Space Closure

-We collect states by sliding a window of width $n$ on the generated levels.
+We collect states by sliding a window of width $n$ on the generated latent vector trajectories.
 The collected states are divided into three categories: \textit{initial}, \textit{precedent} and \textit{successor} by the step they belong to.
 More precisely, states at $[0,n-1]$ steps are grouped into the \textit{initial} category, states at $[n,h-1]$ steps are grouped into the \textit{precedent} category, while states at the $[h,2h]$ steps are grouped into the \textit{successor} category.
-We then embed those states with t-SNE \cite{van2008visualizing}, which returns a set of \textit{ad hoc} 2D vectors $\{\cdots, y_i, \cdots\}$ of given samples $\{\cdots, x_i, \cdots\}$, such that $\frac{E(y_i, y_j)}{E(y_i, y_k)} \approx \frac{E(x_i, x_j)}{E(x_i, x_k)}$ for any $i, j, k$, where $E(\cdot, \cdot)$ represents Euclidean distance.
+We then embed those states with t-SNE \cite{van2008visualizing}, which returns a set of \textit{ad hoc} 2D vectors with similar ratios of Euclidean distances among samples.
+We compute the distances among latent vectors rather than level segments to measure the similarities among the states as they are being directly input into the RL designer, despite there is no guarantee that similar latent vectors correspond to similar level segments.
 Finally, the obtained 2D vectors are visualised with scatter plots.